mzlr/sau-net/README.md

 ```
 ./scripts/run.sh vgg 350 3
 ```
 The corresponding model weights and the perdition output can be found in `snapshot/`.
-The perdition output file `result_test_count` can be read using `shelve`.
+The prediction output file `result_test_count` can be read using `shelve`.